Ashwinkumar-03/CODTECH_task-2_REST-API-Client/README.md

 ---

 ## **Enhancements for Future Development**
-**Support for Multiple API Endpoints** – Extend functionality to handle different APIs dynamically.
+-**Support for Multiple API Endpoints** – Extend functionality to handle different APIs dynamically.
-**Graphical User Interface (GUI)** – Develop a user-friendly GUI for better interaction and visualization.
+-**Graphical User Interface (GUI)** – Develop a user-friendly GUI for better interaction and visualization.
-**Database Integration** – Store API responses in a database for historical analysis and offline access.
+-**Database Integration** – Store API responses in a database for historical analysis and offline access.
-**Caching Mechanism** – Implement caching to reduce redundant API calls and improve response time.
+-**Caching Mechanism** – Implement caching to reduce redundant API calls and improve response time.
-**Advanced Error Handling** – Enhance logging and debugging capabilities for better fault tolerance.
+-**Advanced Error Handling** – Enhance logging and debugging capabilities for better fault tolerance.

 ---